Muscle March: Reception

-Muscle March received mixed reviews upon release, holding a 62/100 on the review aggregator website Metacritic.
+Muscle March received "mixed" reviews according to the review aggregation website Metacritic.
 IGN reviewer Daemon Hatfield considered Muscle March "more fun to watch than it is to play".
 Reviewers were primarily critical of its controls, which they claimed became unresponsive in later portions of the game.
 Kotaku writer Michael McWhertor expressed his frustration with the game not being able to recognize controller movements at high speeds, making later levels unnecessarily difficult.
 Nathan Meunier of GamesRadar+, though not as critical as McWhertor, felt the controls required time getting used to, and listed it as being one of Muscle March's weakest aspects.
 The short length and lack of content were also criticized.
-Writing for Meristation, Ramon Mendez though the game was too short and lacked a proper challenge, and wrote Muscle March was "nothing more than a curiosity".
+Writing for MeriStation, Ramon Mendez thought the game was too short and lacked a proper challenge, and wrote that Muscle March was "nothing more than a curiosity".

 Critics were drawn to the camp style and bizarre premise.
 Hardcore Gaming 101's Neil Foster described the game as being "a homoerotic Simon Says."
 Its lack of attempt at realism was compared to games such as Cho Aniki and Katamari Damacy, which similarly used abstract characters and outlandish premises.
 Mendez and McWhertor both suggested playing the game with friends for the same reason.
 Foster complained the graphics were on-par with budget-priced Dreamcast games, while Hatfield felt it added to its charm.
 The gameplay itself left reviewers indifferent; where as some stated it was too simplistic, others believed it was part of what made it appealing.
 Eurogamer's Ellie Gibson said its simplicity and strangeness were its biggest strengths, and ultimately made it worth the purchase: "Muscle March is shallow, stupid, short, repetitive and crude.
 It's also the best WiiWare game."